Consumer contracts - off-premises sales

 However, there are a number of conditions, all of which you have to meet:

-- you must give the consumer, or make available to him, the following information on paper (or another durable medium if he expressly agrees to this) before he enters into the contract:
+- you must give the consumer, or make available to them, the following information on paper (or another durable medium if they expressly agree to this) before they enter into the contract: